 Social Media User Terms of Engagement

-We ask that you follow these guidelines when you reply to posts or publish posts on Nelson Marlborough Health social media accounts.
+We ask that you follow these guidelines when you reply to posts or publish posts on Te Whatu Ora - Nelson Marlborough's social media accounts.

-The guidelines apply to people who follow NMH social media and people who do not follow but who have received a sponsored NMH post on their own social media page.
-Anyone who objects to seeing a NMH sponsored post on Facebook can choose to ‘hide all ads’ (see how to do this in the links below).
+The guidelines apply to people who follow our social media and people who do not follow but who have received a sponsored post on their own social media page.
+Anyone who objects to seeing a sponsored post on Facebook can choose to ‘hide all ads’ (see how to do this in the links below).

 Rules of engagement

 Bullying, insults, name-calling, harassment, offensive language, threats, spamming or discrimination of any kind will not be tolerated.